accert-dev/ACCERT/docs/source/user/install.rst

 ==================

 This guide describes how to install ACCERT on Windows, macOS, and Linux.
-ACCERT now uses a bundled SQLite database, so no MySQL server, root password, or ``install.conf`` file is required.
+ACCERT uses the bundled SQLite database at ``src/accertdb.sqlite``.

 Prerequisites
 -------------